cppitems/cppitems/items/022/item_edit.md

   }
   t.join();
 ```
-> We can see that the callable had to be adopted (compared to having a regular `return` value).
+> We can see that the callable had to be adapted (compared to having a regular `return` value).
 Is this desirable?
 > - no, not desirable

 A convenient approach to utilize "unmodified" callables with non-void return types with threads is `std::packaged_task`: